The best Black Friday 2018 deals on Apple gear

-Looking to buy some Apple gear this year?
-Same old story: Premium prices, infrequent sales and minuscule discounts.

-Ah, but Black Friday has arrived like some mythical money-saving elf!
-Even Apple products go on sale today, right?
-Um, well, sort of.
-Apple's Four-Day Savings Event is another lame batch of gift cards on select products.
-Cue the sad iTrombone.
+So far in this sale week, Apple's Four-Day Savings Event has been another lame batch of gift cards on select products.
+Nothing to get too excited over if you're looking for a real deal.
+Other retailers, on the other hand, haven't let you down when it comes to Cyber Monday 2018.

-Thankfully, other stores have risen to the occasion.
-Look past Apple and you'll find deals on a variety of Apple devices.
 Whether it's Apple AirPods, HomePod, iPad, iPhone or an Apple Watch that you're after, I've listed the best prices below.
 Just know that many of these deals won't last long...

-Read more: Black Friday 2018: The best deals you can get right now
+Read more: Cyber Monday 2018: The best deals you can get right now

 Apple shopping tips